"Are there more birds around than usual?"

 Arun SK (Doctor)

 Situated in Magadi village, about 350 km from Bengaluru, this saline lake is spread over almost 200 acres.
 Around 30 species of birds have been documented in this region, and the most important of them is the Bar-headed Goose.
-Every year, during the month of December, thousands of Bar-headed Geese embark on a long journey from Central Asia during the winters to this tiny village in Karnataka, where they stay till the month of March.
+Every year, during the month of December, thousands of Bar-headed Geese embark on a long journey from Central Asia during the winter to this tiny village in Karnataka, where they stay till the month of March.
 The forest department along with the village panchayat has done a wonderful job in implementing conservation activities around the lake.
 The villagers are especially proud of these birds that visit the Magadi lake every winter, and they have been documenting their arrival for more than two decades now.

 Seen Often: Bar-headed Goose, Demoiselle Crane, White-fronted Goose